ausevo/ausevo.github.io/_posts/news/2019_05_21-AES_awards_open.md

 and  the **AES Early Career Researcher Award** are now open!

-Please check out the [details](http://ausevo.com/prizes/) for your chance to win the opportunity to give a plenary, and get the registration costs and more covered by AES!
+Please check out the [details](http://ausevo.com/prizes/) for your chance to win the opportunity to give a plenary and get your registration costs and more covered by AES!